cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 This specification focuses on defining the mechanisms for creating channels, securely registering them between chains, and ensuring that packets sent across these channels are processed consistently and verifiably.
 By utilizing on-chain light clients for state verification, it enables chains to exchange data without requiring synchronous communication, ensuring that all packets are delivered exactly once, even in the presence of network delays or reordering.

-To standardize both channel creation and packet flow semantics, this document also defines the ante-conditions, error conditions, and post-conditions for each defined function handler.
+To standardize both channel creation and packet flow semantics, this document also defines the pre-conditions, error conditions, and post-conditions for each defined function handler.
 By using a well-defined packet interface and clear handling processes, ICS-04 aims to ensure consistency and security across distinct implementations of the protocol ensuring reliability and security and tries not to impose constraints on the internal workings of the state machines.

 ### Definitions